2024 Essay Contest

 The contest is open to all high school juniors attending or residing within the district of the schools listed below, including home-schooled students.

 Big Pasture, Cache, Central High, Chattanooga, Comanche, Duncan, Elgin, Empire, Geronimo, Grandfield, Indiahoma, Lawton Eisenhower, Lawton High, Lawton MacArthur, Marlow, Ryan, Sterling, Temple, Velma-Alma, Walters and Waurika

 Juniors who are sons or daughters of Cotton Electric Cooperative employees and board members are not eligible to participate.
-Employees and board members will not serve as judges.

 Some schools listed may include students whose parents receive electric service from another electric cooperative.
 If their electric cooperative does not participate in Youth Tour, such students will be allowed to enter Cotton Electric Cooperative’s contest.
 If their cooperative sponsors a Youth Tour contest, those students have an option to choose between the two cooperatives.
 Students will be ineligible if they enter more than one essay or more than one contest.